willfurnass/sheffield_hpc/hpc/filestore.rst

 #.
 Attempts to change file/directory mode bits fail (e.g. ``chmod +x /shared/mygroup1/myprogram.sh`` fails) (**default configuration per area**) **or**
 #.
 Attempts to change file/directory mode bits appear to succeed (e.g. ``chmod +x /shared/mygroup1/myprogram.sh`` does not fail but also does not actually change any permissions on the underlying file server) (**alternative configuration per area**)

-Contact the Helpdesk if you would like to switch to using the second way of handling permissions for a particular ``/shared/`` area.
+If you would like to switch to using the second way of handling permissions for a particular ``/shared/`` area then the Owner of this area should make a request via the Helpdesk.

 Further information
 ^^^^^^^^^^^^^^^^^^^